-a.
-What is the total amount of the start-up costs and organizational expenditures for Nicole's corporation?

-- b.
-What amount of the start-up costs and organizational expenditures may the corporation immediately expense in year 1? - c.
-What amount can the corporation deduct as amortization expense for the organizational expenditures and for the start-up costs for year 1 (not including the amount it immediately expensed)? - d.
+- a.
+What is the total amount of the start-up costs and organizational expenditures for Nicole's corporation? - b.
+What amount of the start-up costs and organizational expenditures may the corporation immediately expense in year 1 (excluding the portion of the expenditures that are amortized over 180 months)? - c.
+What amount can the corporation deduct as amortization expense for the organizational expenditures and for the start-up costs for year 1 (not including the amount determined in part b)? - d.
 What would be the allowable organizational expenditures, including immediate expensing and amortization, if Nicole started a sole proprietorship instead?